UOADataScience/machine-learning-tutorial/README.md

   - Each input node is multipled by 5 different weights
   - These outputs are then summed at each hidden layer node, and mapped to another output
   - Again, these outputs, represented by the 5 edges on the right of the hidden layer, are multipled by different weights
-  - The output layer then sums these values and then map them to an output
+  - The output layer then sums these values and then maps them to a single output

 ## Unsupervised Learning
 ### K-Means Clustering Algorithm